shradhasehgal/distributed-transactions/README.md

 #### Data structures

 We implement the above timestamped ordering by maintaining per-object states.
 For each object, we store its committed value, the timestamp that wrote that committed ID,  list of read (RTS), and tentative write timestamps (TW).
-We use locks around each of these data structures associated with each object, so they are updated one at a time and transactions affecting different objects can still execute in concurrent manner.
+We use locks around the object state, so they are updated one at a time and transactions affecting different objects can still execute in concurrent manner.

 #### Commits, Aborts, and Rollback

 If any of the aforementioned rules are violated, we abort that entire transaction.
-We do this by performing a rollback of the transaction - we remove that transaction from the read timestamps and tentative write list.
+We do this by performing a rollback of the transaction - we remove that transaction from the read timestamps and tentative writes list.

+Since we roll back the transaction (i.e. remove the intermediary steps that it did from the read timestamps and tentative writes list), partial changes do not take place.
+If the transaction commits, all its changes take place and if it is aborted, none of its changes take place.

 We also update the transaction state to aborted so that any transactions that were waiting on the result of this transaction can then proceed (note: other transactions wait on another one by polling on it at regular intervals).

 During commit, a similar procedure is followed where we update the transaction state to committed.
 We do not remove the tentative writes or read timestamps related to this transaction, and instead update the committed value and timestamp for all the objects involved in that transaction.

+#### Further Reading

 The exact working of the timestamped ordering algorithm is shown in the [slides](https://courses.grainger.illinois.edu/ece428/sp2023//assets/slides/lect19-after.pdf).